oliverhermanni/XC-Edit/README.md

 In the options you also need to choose an emulator to run compiled XC=BASIC programs.
 XC=BASIC is only tested with VICE.

 ## Get the latest compiled version
-Binary downloads will be provided at [itch.io](https://hamrath.itch.io/xcedit).
-Although XC=Edit should work fine on Linux and macOS, only Windows binaries are provided yet.
+~~Binary downloads will be provided at [itch.io].
+Although XC=Edit should work fine on Linux and macOS, only Windows binaries are provided yet~~.
+Binary downloads are no longer available, as XC=Edit wasn't updated for a while.

 ## How to use XC=Edit
 After opening XC=Edit you are provided with an editor.
 You can write your XC=BASIC code and press `[F9]` to compile and run your code in the emulator.
 To just check if your code compiles you can press `[Ctrl+F9]`.
 To toggle between main and development compiler press `[Ctrl+F5]`.